MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 The ServiceNow Tickets Copilot connector has the following limitations in its latest release:

 - Under the Access permissions step in Users tab, “***Everyone***” feature does not process any permissions.
 Do not select this option unless you want to test the connection between selected team members in an isolated environment.
-- Access permissions do not allow defining role-based ACLs
+- Access permissions do not allow defining role-based ACLs.

 ## Troubleshooting
 After publishing your connection and customizing the results page, you can review the status under **Data Sources** in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).